lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 Unfortunately, this work deals only with "flattened" models -- Modelica models that have been instantiated with all of the hierarchy removed.
-For our use case, the hierarchy must be preserved so that the OpenStudio team can *construct* a new model from existing library definitions.
+For our use case, the hierarchy must be preserved so that the OpenStudio team can build a new model through instantiation of models from the MBL.

 The paper by Reisenbichler 2006 motivates the usage of XML in association with Modelica without getting into specifics.
 The remaining work by Pop and Fritzson